|Nutrition Facts (per serving)|

 This hearty ground beef stew is a simple combination of lean ground beef, potatoes, and carrots.
-Beef stock gives the stew its essential beefy flavor, while a basic flour and water slurry thickens the liquids.
+Beef stock gives the stew its essential beefy flavor, while a basic flour and water slurry thickens the liquid.
 It's an excellent campfire stew as well.
 Just throw everything together in the Dutch oven, and simmer the stew until serving time.

 It's a very easy and versatile one-pot dish that is ready to eat in just under an hour.
 For a hearty everyday meal, serve the stew along with crusty rolls or biscuits and a tossed salad.
 Or spoon the stew over couscous or rice.